-In 2017-18, the Board facilitated near record levels of training - 1,606 courses for 9,266 participants, an overall investment of \$2 million for courses and related expenses.
+In 2018-19, the Board facilitated near record levels of training - 1,445 courses for 8,325 participants, an overall investment of \$2.14 million for courses and related expenses.

-As at 30 June 2018, the Board has forward commitments and contingent liabilities of \$989,200 for apprenticeship programs through to 30 June 2022.
+As at 30 June 2019, the Board has forward commitments and contingent liabilities of \$1,498,400 for apprenticeship programs through to 30 June 2024.
 These commitments and liabilities are fully funded.

-The recent state of the industry has meant that numbers of apprenticeships, the highest priority entry point to industry, have continued to improve.
+The recent state of the industry has meant that numbers of apprenticeships, the highest priority entry point to industry, have remained strong.
 The Board, however, continued to offer carefully targeted incentive programs to encourage apprenticeships, particularly to respond to anticipated high levels of activity over the next few years.
 Through consultation, the Board has identified the following major issues for the industry:

-- The Tasmanian building and construction industry continues to experience high activity levels expected to be around \$2.7 billion for at least the next two years. - some major projects in the north of the state have been announced but commencements are much needed - The industry employed 26,100 as at May 2018, ten percent more than in May 2017 (23,700) and 41 percent more than in May 2016 (18,500).
-Because employment generally follows the trend in construction activity, the demand for workers, particularly in the south, is expected to remain strong in the next two years. - Industry's capacity to train is directly linked to the availability of building and construction work.
-The industry employed 1,786 apprentices in 2017-2018 or 22 percent up from the previous year.
-Numbers in traditional apprenticeships as well as other building and construction apprenticeships (mainly in civil construction) have also improved but not enough. - Non-completions of apprenticeships are still a concern at 13% (239/1,789) in 2017-2018. - For the first time in several years there was an increase in the rate and cost of workplace incidents in construction accounting for just for just over 8.6 percent of lost time injuries at an average cost of over \$15,216 per incident in 2017.
+- The Tasmanian building and construction industry continues to experience high activity levels expected to be around \$2.8 billion for at least the next two years. - More major projects in the north of the state are expected to happen within the next two years coinciding with the completion of significant projects in southern Tasmania. - The industry employed 22,300 as at May 2019, six per cent more than in August 2018 (21,000).
+Because employment generally follows the trend in construction activity, the demand for workers statewide is expected to be relatively strong in the next two years. - Industry's capacity to train is directly linked to the availability of building and construction work.
+Preliminary figures indicate that the industry employed 1,712 apprentices during 2018-2019.
+Numbers in traditional apprenticeships as well as other building and construction apprenticeships (mainly in civil construction) remain high. - Non-completions of apprenticeships can still be improved (13 per cent of the numbers in training in 2017-2018). - While trends are improving, work safety continues to be a key focus with building and construction accounting for 8.8 per cent of Tasmania's lost time injuries at an average cost of over \$10,934 per incident in 2018.

 The Board continues to provide advice to the Government about the policies which impact upon construction regulatory frameworks, capital works and the industry more generally.
-Issues which have been discussed with the Minister and the Department of State Growth include the state of the industry and activity levels, demographic change, funding for training, quality of training, responsiveness of the training system, emerging technologies, government training policies and careers pathway promotion in schools.
+Issues which have been discussed with the Minister and the Department of State Growth include activity levels, funding for training, quality of training, responsiveness of the training system, emerging technologies, government training policies and career promotion in schools.
 The Board has been implementing its strategic plan for 2016-19.
 Also, the Board submits an Industry Training Plan to the Minister prior to each financial year for approval.
 These plans are based on the state of the industry (as described in the Board's annual State of the Industry Report), stakeholder consultation and the Board's assessment of the industry's future and propose recommended allocations to a range of skill and knowledge areas.
-The Minister approved the Board's 2018-19 Training Plan in July 2018.
+The Minister approved the Board's 2019-20 Training Plan in June 2019.